tfgg/yournextmep/_candidates/eu2014/labour/sanchia-alasia.md

 person: sanchia-alasia
 region: london
 party: labour
-title: London - Labour Party - Sanchia Alasia
+title: Sanchia Alasia is running for MEP in London for the Labour Party
 incumbent: false
 ---